 Confessions of a Clean Eating Convert

 After college, I began cleaning up my eating habits.
-Fruits and vegetables were a part of my diet and I ate like a typical adult.
-However, I was concerned more about fat grams and calories then the actual ingredients.
-I really didn’t know any better.
-I’d often bring Lean Cuisines to work for lunch because it was easy and I thought they were good for you.
-It was probably over a year ago when I started reading and learning more about “Clean Eating.”
+Fruits and vegetables were a part of my diet, and I ate like a typical adult.
+However, I was concerned more about fat grams and calories than the actual ingredients.
+I really didn't know any better.
+I'd often bring Lean Cuisines to work for lunch, because it was easy and I thought they were good for you.
+It was probably over two years ago when I started reading and learning more about "clean eating."

 Image: Tomatoes via Shutterstock

 I also maintain an 80/20 lifestyle.
-This means 80% of the time I stick to eating clean and I also allow myself to cheat and indulge.
-No one can really be on 100% of the time.
+This means that 80 percent of the time, I stick to eating clean, and I also allow myself to cheat and indulge.
+No one can really be on 100 percent of the time.
 My guilty pleasures include a red wine, ice cream, frozen yogurt, and homemade baked goods!

-In the last year or so, I’ve noticed how much better I feel when I eat clean.
-I have more energy, my workouts are better and my body feels better.
-It’s not so hard to eat clean.
-Basically, I try to meal plan and I use Sunday as a day for meal prep.
-I make a big batch of soup for the week for lunches or bake granola from scratch to add to my yogurt.
-There are so many great recipes that I have found on Pinterest, that eating clean has almost become mindless to me.
+In the last year or so, I've noticed how much better I feel when I eat clean.
+I have more energy, my workouts are better, and my body feels better.
+It's not so hard to eat clean.
+Basically, I try to meal plan, and I use Sunday as a day for meal prep.
+I make a big batch of soup for the week for lunches, or bake granola from scratch to add to my yogurt.
+I have found so many great recipes on Pinterest that eating clean has almost become mindless to me.

 So, how do you get started?

 I've included some great links from The Gracious Pantry that will get you started on the right food:

 Do you eat clean?
 What works for you?
 Have you noticed a difference?